Update: 20/1/2022 – The German Court has declared Google Fonts is not in compliance with GDPR/DSGVO

 The Google Fonts API is designed to limit the collection, storage, and use of end-user data to what is needed to serve fonts efficiently.

-This vague statement suggests storage of personal data (IP Address) after the request has been made, whether it is limited or not.
+This vague statement suggests the storage of personal data (IP Address) after the request has been made, whether it is limited or not.
 So consent is required!
+This means the website cannot load Google Fonts from the Google servers without getting consent first: the website needs to block Google Fonts, request consent, and finally, after consent is given, load the fonts.

 Implications of blocking Google Fonts before consent

-Privacy settings of their browser refuse consent by default.
+- Privacy settings of the browser refuse consent by default.

-For the widespread use of Google Fonts there is likely a tie between those occurrences.
-But there’s always a way to be GDPR Proof & serving your webpage correctly.
+This means that your site may render without the fonts you carefully selected.
+But there’s always a way to be GDPR Proof & serve your webpage correctly.

 We will give the obvious answer: self-hosting your Google Fonts.

-There are many ways to self-host your Google Fonts, either by programming it yourself, or installing a plugin to handle it correctly.
-But for our users we made it even easier, from the 3.0 release onward, Complianz will self-host your Google Fonts for you.
-Easy and GDPR proof, without redesigning your website.
+There are many ways to self-host your Google Fonts, either by configuring it yourself or installing a plugin to handle it correctly.
+Read in our article on self-hosting Google Fonts how you can do this.